HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 You will need to configure the urls in the above module snippet to point at the correct locations in your blob storage.

-You can obtain an example script for the above install from the file **SC82U3_XP/azuredeploy.parameters.json.example** in [GitHub](https://github.com/HedgehogDevelopment/AzureDeployTemplates).
+You can obtain an example script for the above install from the file **SC82U3_XP/azuredeploy.parameters.json.example** from [here](https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/SC82U3_XP/azuredeploy.parameters.json.example).

 Notice that the Bootloader module is defined first in the items array.
 This is that bootloader that we pulled down from Sitecore earlier.
 It is a tiny module that facilitates the installation of custom modules...which, in this case, is our Sitecore Package Deployer.